Welcome to Dick Collins Firetrails!

 Again in 2019 will start and finish at Cull Canyon Regional Park, just minutes from Lake Chabot.
 This change gives us more time for everyone to finish without as much scrambling around at the end of the race.
 Also, this new course features more single track!
 This single track is the first and last six miles of the races.

 Both Bay Ridge 100k and Firetrails 50 are out-and-back courses along the Bay Area Ridge Trail.
 Firetrails 50 turns around at Skyline Gate and has a total elevation of 8,000ft.
 Bay Ridge 100k continues to the Steam Trains and has an elevation profile of 10,400 ft.

-The Dick Collins Marathon is a point-to-point race.
-Runners meet before 7am near the Start at Canyon Middle School which is across the street and are taken by bus to Sibley Volcanic Preserve.
-Runners may also be dropped off directly at Sibley and check in there but there is no parking.
+The Golden Hills Marathon is a point-to-point race.
+Runners meet before 7am near the Start at Canyon Middle School which is across the street and are taken by bus to Huckleberry Regional Park.
+Runners may also be dropped off directly at Huckleberry and check in there but there is no parking.
 Dropoffs only.
 The total vertical for the marathon is 4,000 ft.

 Race day weather can be hot, perfect, or cold and raining.
 As was said of the race in years past, “previous years race week has included the following: fire, earthquake, flood, and stock market crash.”

 The 100k starts at 5am in front of Cull Canyon.
 You will park on the street in front of the park and we will check you in and start you at the park gate.
 Bring your drop bags to check in, as well as your post race bags and we will have them for you when you return.

 The 50 mile starts at 6 at Cull Canyon, where you’ll park.
 You will be able to enter to park at 5am.
 Please park inside of the Cull Canyon parking lot to leave room for the 100k runners on street.

 Marathon runners park at Canyon Middle School and are bussed to the start.